lemonkazi/SACS-Php/readme.md

 - extension=php_mbstring.dll
 - extension=php_openssl.dll

+Run the application by executing:
+`php -S localhost:8000`
+from the project folder.

 ## Quickstart “How to”
 The workflow’s activities are written as implementation of the Activity interface from the *workflow* folder, which contains one abstract method *run()* which takes the shared context as the parameter.
 The implementation should construct the request object (or just setup the URL, like in the *InstaFlight* case), execute a rest call, insert the call’s result into the *sharedContext* and return the next activity to be run.